-The 17 Aircraft to be financed pursuant to this Offering will consist of eight Boeing aircraft currently owned by Continental and nine new Boeing aircraft.
-The eight currently owned aircraft consist of three Boeing 737-824 aircraft, three Boeing 757-224 aircraft, one Boeing 767-424ER aircraft and one Boeing 777-224ER aircraft.
-The nine new aircraft consist of seven Boeing 737-824 aircraft, which will be selected by Continental from among nine Boeing 737-824 aircraft scheduled for delivery from January to June 2010, and two Boeing 777-224ER aircraft scheduled for delivery in April and May 2010.
-See "Description of the Aircraft and the Appraisals - The Appraisals" for a description of the nine new Boeing 737-824 aircraft from which Continental will select the seven aircraft of such model that may be financed under this Offering.
-Set forth below is certain information about the Equipment Notes expected to be held in the Trusts and the aircraft expected to secure such Equipment Notes (assuming for purposes of the chart below that the first seven Boeing 737-824 aircraft of the nine Boeing 737-824 aircraft from which Continental may choose are financed hereunder):
+The 21 Aircraft to be financed pursuant to this Offering will consist of 18 new Boeing aircraft and three Boeing 737-924ER aircraft acquired by Continental in 2009.
+The new aircraft will consist of 14 Boeing 737-924ER aircraft and four Boeing 787-8 aircraft scheduled for delivery between February 2012 and December 2012.
+These new aircraft will be selected by Continental from among 18 Boeing 737-924ER aircraft (including one or more that may have been delivered to Continental in 2012 prior to the availability of financing pursuant to this Offering) and six Boeing 787-8 aircraft.
+See "Description of the Aircraft and the Appraisals" for a description of the 24 new aircraft from which Continental will select the 18 new aircraft that may be financed with the proceeds of this Offering.
+Set forth below is certain information about the Equipment Notes expected to be held in the Trusts and the aircraft expected to secure such Equipment Notes (assuming for the purposes of the chart below that the first 14 Boeing 737-924ER aircraft of the 18 new Boeing 737-924ER aircraft and the first four Boeing 787-8 aircraft of the six Boeing 787-8 aircraft from which Continental may choose are financed hereunder):